Life Lesson #1

 We played, some bars, and some sock hops with disc jockey Jerry Goodman, from WKNR and we also played in some battles of the bands.
 Those days we had to play where we could.
 It was fun because we kept getting better and better as players and performers.
 I remember playing at MSU & U of M mixers before their football games.
 Talk about rowdy parties!
 Oh yeah!

 We meet John Sinclair at a party at the Artist’s Workshop celebrating his release from prison for possession of two joints.
 We go on at 3:00 am and Leni Sinclair pulls the plug on us for being too loud and it being too late

-Wayne asks John if we can rehearse at the workshop, days only.
+WK asks John if we can rehearse at the workshop, days only.
 He agrees.
-We see a great opportunity hooking up with John and the Wayne State beatnik community.
+We thought it was a great opportunity hooking up with John and the Wayne State beatnik community.
 Russ Gibb decides to open the Grande after checking out the ballrooms in San Francisco.
 He asks us to be the house band.
-He tells us we will have to play for free for awhile.
-Of course we say yes.
+He tells us we will have to play for free for awhile...

 Now we get to utilize the gathering of the tribe’s equation I wrote about where we help to get as many local bands as we can find to play at the Grande.
 We call our music “Avant Rock”, like the Yardbird’s called theirs “Rave Up”.

 I’ll never forget the night two of my high school teachers came to see us play.
 They were my English Comp teacher and Physics teacher, Delton Barewolf, and George Busch.
 They were heroes of mine.
 They loved the show.
 I wonder what they were smoking?
 (Chuckle).Thanks men!